How to Create a Easter Egg Bee Cartoon in Photoshop

 Next, we need to add some effects to these shapes.
 Open the Layer Style window and add Inner Shadow, with the following parameters: color #db0000 (always choose a darker color than the base color, which is yellow in our case; but respect the type of colors: use a warm darker shade for a warm base color and a cold darker shade for a cold color); distance 0 (this will cast the shadow uniformly in all directions); choke 10 ; size 75 .
 Set the blend mode to Multiply.
 Also add a Stroke line, color #3d1100, size 5, position: inner, blend mode: normal, opacity: 100%.

 Before adding details to our bee, here is a little trick I use quite often.
 Create a Group folder and add the body layer.
-Create a Layer Mask for this group and set it so only the body is visible.
+Create a Layer Mask for this group (just like in this Photoshop masking tutorial) and set it so only the body is visible.
 By adding details inside this group, you do not need to worry about staying inside the body shape.
 It is somehow similar to locking the transparent pixels when drawing inside a lineart.

 Now we can start adding details on our egg-bee.
 Below are the colors I will be using.
 Again, you can use the same, or choose different ones.
 Free your imagination.
 All the details will be added using the Pen Tool and the Shape Layers option.
 Creating shape layers instead of filling pixels has the advantage of allowing all transformations without damaging the quality.
 It is like playing with vectors.